thekaigonzalez/LatifronsOS/docs/index.md

-# Sarwin
+# Snarwin

-Sarwin is a Kux implementation which aims to be better than FreeKSD, and the default Kux.
+Snarwin is a Kux implementation which aims to be better than FreeKSD, and the default Kux.

 ## Implementation index